orbitalquark/scintillua/docs/manual.md

 Scintillua can be used in the following ways:

 * Dropped into an existing installation of a Scintilla-based application as an external lexer.
-* Compiled directly into your Scintilla-based application.
+* Compiled directly into a Scintilla-based application.
 * Used as a standalone Lua library (Scintilla is not required).

 These usages are discussed in the following sections.